 What happens after treatment for salivary gland cancer?

-For some people with salivary gland cancer, treatment may remove or destroy the cancer.
+For some people, treatment may remove or destroy the salivary gland cancer.
 Completing treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but find it hard not to worry about cancer coming back.
-(When cancer comes back after treatment, it is called recurrence.)
+(When cancer comes back after treatment, it’s called recurrence.)
 This is a very common concern in people who have had cancer.

-Most doctors recommend follow-up exams every few months for the first year after treatment, then every 2 to 6 months for the next year, and less frequently after that.
-If you had radiation therapy to the neck, your doctor will likely want to get blood tests as well to check your thyroid function.
+Most doctors recommend follow-up exams every few months for the first couple of years, and then less often after that if nothing abnormal is found.
+If you had radiation therapy to the neck, your doctor will probably want to get blood tests as well to check your thyroid function.

 Imaging tests such as CT scans may be done after treatment to get a baseline idea of what the head and neck area look like.
 Further imaging tests may be done if you later develop any signs or symptoms that might be due to a return of the cancer.

 You may be advised to see your dentist after treatment to check on the health of your teeth.
 Your doctor will also want to keep a close eye on your hearing, speech, and swallowing, which can be affected by treatment.
 If you are having problems with any of these, your doctor may refer you to a therapist for help with rehabilitation.

 It’s important to keep health insurance.
 Tests and doctor visits cost a lot, and even though no one wants to think of their cancer coming back, this could happen.

 Should your cancer come back, treatment will depend on where the cancer is, what treatments you’ve had before, and your overall health.
 For more information on how recurrent cancer is treated, see the section “Recurrent salivary gland cancer.”
 Our document When Your Cancer Comes Back: Cancer Recurrence can also give you information on how to manage and cope with this phase of your treatment.